cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-12.4.9.md

 ## Required Reading

-We suggest only updating to the latest version if you are on macOS, as the jailbreak for this firmware version is not supported on other operating systems yet.
-{: .notice--primary}

 Unfortunately, there is currently no jailbreak available for some firmware versions on 64-bit devices.
-However devices such as the iPhone 5S and iPhone 6, can update to 12.4.9 and use the checkra1n jailbreak instead.
+However devices, such as the iPhone 6 and iPad Mini 2, can update to 12.4.9 and use chimera instead.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is 12.4.9, we can easily update to the desired firmware version.